KuvashneeNaidoo/marvel-memory-game/README.md

 ## Description

-This memory game was created using ReactJS.
+This memory game was created using the Create React App.

 ## Table of Contents